 In the meantime, we started managing a number of Linux-based Oracle Database instances and invested many working hours just to make Server Farmer 100% compatible with Oracle Database from 10g to then-upcoming 12c.

-At the end of 2014 a decision has been made to extract the core Server Farmer code and templates, and release it as open source, thus allowing others to use it for free.
+At the end of 2014 a decision has been made to release the core Server Farmer as open source, thus allowing others to use it for free.
 The initial open source commit was made in March 2015.

 In late 2015 another decision has been made, to split Server Farmer into very light core part, and a set of extensions moved to individual repositories, thus:

-In 2016, Server Farmer has over 8 years of history of managing, production servers (which is longer than in competing Chef framework), including over 1.5 year of being successful open source project.
-It was used to manage the infrastructure for over 100 customers, which consisted of:
+In 2018, Server Farmer has over 10 years of history of managing, production servers (which is longer than eg. for Chef framework), including 3 years of being successful open source project.
+It was used to manage the infrastructure for over 170 customers, which consisted of:

-- over 60 cloud instances hosted by Amazon Web Services, Microsoft Azure and Rackspace Cloud, physically located across the whole world
+- over 200 cloud instances hosted by Amazon Web Services, Microsoft Azure, Google Cloud Platform, Hetzner Cloud and Rackspace Cloud, physically located across the whole world